dolthub/docs/content/introduction/what-is-dolt.md

 Starting server with Config HP="localhost:3306"|U="root"|P=""|T="28800000"|R="false"|L="info"
 ```

-We now have a running Dolt SQL Server that presents a superset of the MySQL dialect as its query interface.
+We now have a running Dolt SQL Server.
 We can connect using using the standard MySQL connector:
 ```
 ~|>>  mysql --host=127.0.0.1 --user=root
 Welcome to the MySQL monitor.
 Commands end with ; or \g.